 (1) A person must not manufacture an NLIS tag, except an accredited tag, unless the person is an approved manufacturer.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) A person must not manufacture an accredited tag unless the person is recognised by ISC Ltd as a manufacturer of the accredited tag.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (3) A person must not supply an NLIS tag unless it is —